connecticut-digital-services/connecticut-digital-services/src/content/focus-area/focus-area-technology-platforms-and-services.md

 icon: phone-laptop
 description: >-
   To improve the user experience, you need to look under the hood.
 Old technology can gobble up resources and stunt growth.
-That why we're turbo-charging the engine.
+That's why we're turbo-charging the engine.
 order: 3
 cta: Learn More